danr/reactive-lens/README.md

 > A tiny library for pure, reactive and composable state.

-## Getting started

-Install the module with `npm install reactive-lens`

 ## Synopsis

 The `Store` in this library is a _reactive lens_: a partially applied, existentially quantified lens with a change listener.